nonplayer/hammercrawl/hc_core_player_3_rules.md

 * The target is "dazed" until their next action, suffering a combat Bane.
 * The target is knocked to the ground, and the next ally that attacks them gains a Boon on one of their dice.

-Fighters who Shield Bash as one of their attack dice lose the shield's Defense Beans until their next combat turn.
+Fighters who Shield Bash as one of their attack dice lose the shield's Defense bonus until their next combat turn.
 Dwarves do not suffer this setback.

 If you Crit with a Shield Bash, each "multiplier" increase instead lets you add and/or stack another effect.